 Gut is an important aid in a creative process.
 But it shouldn’t alone drive strategic decisions or prevent you from exploring multiple solutions to a single hypothesis.
 In this article, Annina Koskinen presents her Thoughtful Execution framework —the go-to resource for teams in Spotify’s Growth Opportunities mission to reach their goals and ship with impact.
 Thoughtful Execution invites you to leverage data and insights in a way that leads to identifying multiple problems or opportunities that could be solved, and advocates for going wide in hypothesis generation and design explorations before zooming into a single solution.
-Download the PDF guide and access a Figma template through the links above.
+Download the PDF guide, access a Figma template, or go to the MURAL template created by Product Designer Ryan Smith through the links above.

 If there’s one big takeaway I’ve gotten from years of meditation training and silent retreats I’ve attended, it's that we shouldn’t blindly trust our minds.
 Our minds only offer a subjective representation of reality, colored by emotions and past experiences.
 And when you go to work, you can’t really “leave your subjective mind behind”.
 The opinions you have and the choices you make are always somewhat based on gut.
 And there’s nothing wrong with that.
 The beauty of diversity is that people with different points of view and experiences come together and try to figure out what makes sense, it’s just that we should be more aware of our subjectivity when making strategic business decisions.